brotatotes/bht-automation/bht gen 1/Galatians/Chapter 4/Galatians 4 12 bht.md

 # Galatians 4:12 Commentary Help Text

 ## BHT:
-In this verse, the writer urges the readers to follow his example and abandon any rituals or legalistic practices in their faith.
-They exhort the Galatians to imitate their conversion from their former ways and embrace a simple and consistent faith in Christ.
-The writer mentions their previous close relationship, where the Galatians demonstrated great affection and willingness to sacrifice.
-Despite any disagreements or challenges, there is an unwavering commitment to guiding and supporting the believers, emphasizing the importance of mutual love and understanding.
+Description:
+The author exhorts the readers to imitate his example, casting off Jewish customs and embracing a life of simple, consistent Christianity.
+He reminds them of their initial warm reception and affection towards him, urging them to return to that spirit of love.
+Despite his fears and vulnerabilities, the author is determined to guide and support the readers in their journey of becoming like him.
+It is a plea for mutual love, unity, and the transformation of character in Christ.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The only rendering which seems to answer the requirements of the construction and the context, is that which understands εἰμι or γέγονα after ἐγώ , and refers it to the Apostle having in his own practice cast off Jewish habits and become as the Galatians: i.e. a Gentile."
+2. "The key to rightly understanding these words is, their apposition with ἐξουθενήσατε , … ἐξεπτύσατε … ἐδέξασθε below.
+To that period they refer: viz. to the time when he first preached the Gospel among them, and the first introduction of this period seems to be in the words, ὅτι κἀγὼ ὡς ὑμεῖς ."
+3. "Then I became as you: and at that time you did me no wrong, but on the contrary shewed me all sympathy and reverence.
+Then comes in the inference, put in the form of a question, at Galatians 4:16 , I must then have since become your enemy by telling you the truth."

 ### Jamieson Fausset Brown:
-1. "As I have in my life among you cast off Jewish habits, so do ye; for I am become as ye are," namely, in the non-observance of legal ordinances.
+1. "As I have in my life among you cast off Jewish habits, so do ye; for I am become as ye are," namely, in the non-observance of legal ordinances."
 2. "His observing the law among the Jews was not inconsistent with this, for he did so only in order to win them, without compromising principle."
-3. "On the other hand, the Galatian Gentiles, by adopting legal ordinances, showed that they regarded them as needful for salvation.
-This Paul combats."
+3. "You at that time did me no wrong; 'ye did not despise my temptation in the flesh' (Galatians 4:14): nay, you 'received me as an angel of God.'"

+### Albert Barnes:
+1. "Imitate my example; for I, though a Jew by birth, care no more for Jewish rites than you."
+2. "Imitate my manner of life in rejecting the Jewish rites; as I, having renounced the Jewish rites, was much like you when I preached the gospel to you."
+3. "For I have conformed to your customs in many things.
+I have abandoned my own peculiarities; given up my customs as far as possible; conformed to you as Gentiles as far as I could do, in order to benefit and save you."

 ### Marvin Vincent:
 1. "Become as I am, for I became a Gentile like you."
-2. "Ye did not injure me then, do not do so now."
-3. "The reference is to his earlier relations with the Galatians, and is explained by vv.
+2. "The reference is to his earlier relations with the Galatians, and is explained by vv.
 13, 14."
+3. "Ye did not injure me then, do not do so now."

+### John Calvin:
+1. "It is the part of a wise pastor to consider, not what those who have wandered may justly deserve, but what may be the likeliest method of bringing them back to the right path."
+2. "Following the method which he had recommended to Timothy, he leaves off chiding, and begins to use entreaties."
+3. "And here again pastors are reminded of their duty to come down, as far as they can, to the people, and to study the various dispositions of those with whom they have to deal, if they wish to obtain compliance with their message."

 ### Philip Schaff:
 1. "Paul asks the Galatians to imitate his example, that is, to cast off their Judaizing tendency and to become simple, decided, and consistent Christians, as he had done himself when he cast off his former Judaism."